BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner-mining-turtlecoin.md

 [TurtleCoin](https://github.com/turtlecoin/turtlecoin) is a fast, easy and private cryptocurrency which allows you to send money to friends and businesses. *Note*: Mining TurtleCoin only works with XMRIG and support the new Chukwa algorithm.

+[BLOC GUI Miner](https://github.com/furiousteam/BLOC-GUI-Miner) is a beautiful, easy to use, Graphical User interface for mining multiple cryptocurrencies based on cryptonote.
+The BLOC GUI Miner is easy to use and makes you getting started with mining cryptocurrency on Windows, MacOS and Linux in no time.

+It is aimed at getting people that have never tried mining before with a focus on accessibility, security and simplicity.

 ![BLOC GUI Miner Mining TRTL](images/BLOC-GUI-MINER/BLOC-GUI-Miner-v1.1.2-mining-TRTL.jpg)

 ## **Install BLOC GUI Miner**